frikinjay/villagerapi/DOCUMENTATION_1_21_1.md

 Trades are written per profession and per level.
 The file name doesn't matter.
 The `profession` field does.

 On 1.21.1 each trade can be written in either of two formats: the current format shown here, with `wants` and `gives`, or the older format with `buy_a` and `sell` that earlier versions of VillagerAPI used.
 You can mix both in the same file.
 See [Older trade format](#older-trade-format).

+If you also make a pack for Minecraft 26.1 or newer, keep separate trade files for it.
+Newer versions only accept the `wants` / `gives` format, so an old-format file copied across stops the world from loading.

 ```json
 {